Alphanovel App

 Her father straightened, squaring his shoulders as if bracing himself against fate.

 “Then do it,” he said.
-“But don’t pretend this ends tonight.”
+“I'm not scared of you but don’t pretend this ends tonight.”

 The gun lifted.

-The sound that followed was almost silent, but it took more than a life....
+The sound that followed was almost silent, but it pierced through the house and took more than a life....
 It shattered Dalia's world.

 The gunshot tore through the house, silent and unforgiving.
 Dalia watched in horror as her father’s body jerked, shock flashing across his face before he collapsed to the floor.
 Blood spilled out, dark and unstoppable, soaking into the carpet he had once cleaned with care.